 - Resolution can only be offered through settlement after the investigating officer has offered to consult with the complainant.

-- Retaliation against a complainant for exercising their rights in good faith under these procedures is prohibited and may be subject to disciplinary action.
+- UW-Madison students, its officers, employees, and other agents – including anyone involved in a report or investigation – cannot retaliate, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities to report.
+Retaliation against a complainant for exercising their rights in good faith under these procedures is prohibited and may be subject to disciplinary action.

 - In accordance with UWS 17.10, the disciplinary sanctions that may be imposed for nonacademic misconduct, in accordance with the procedures of UWS 17, are any of the following: a written reprimand; denial of specified university privileges; payment of restitution; educational or service sanctions, including community service; disciplinary probation; imposition of reasonable terms and conditions on continued student status; removal from a course in progress; enrollment restrictions on a course or program; suspension; and/or expulsion.
 One or more of the sanctions may be imposed.